Meet me here, when the days become long and the light turns golden.

 Meet me here, when you need to break and can’t bear the world one more moment.

-Meet me here – where I will keep you wild – as long as you keep me safe.
+Meet me here – I will keep you wild – if you keep me safe.

 By: Elaina M. Avalos